-- Even Bad Men Love Their Mamas: Averted — The Director reacts to his mother's frequent phone calls with utter disdain and the latter at one point expresses her utter shame at her son's criminal actions, going so far as claiming a relative jailed for arson was a "saint" in comparison.
+- Even Bad Men Love Their Mamas: Averted — The Director reacts to his mother's frequent phone calls with utter disdain and frequently hangs up on her.
+She spends the entire game attempting to browbeat her son into stopping his evil career, and at one point expresses her utter shame at her son's criminal actions, going so far as claiming a relative jailed for arson was a "saint" in comparison.

-- Everyone Has Standards: Despite the game being set in a far less progressive time, pretty much all the contacts in the second mission are horrendously embarrassed by the horrific sexism of the Spy Speak exchanges, with one even telling Cate to tell whoever wrote them to "grow up".
+- Everyone Has Standards: Despite the game being set in a far less progressive time, pretty much all the contacts in the second mission are horrendously embarrassed by the horrific sexism of the Spy Speak exchanges they have to say to Cate, with one even telling Cate to tell whoever wrote them to "grow up".